kubernetes/website/content/zh/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation.md

 Extension API servers should have low latency networking to and from the kube-apiserver.
 Discovery requests are required to round-trip from the kube-apiserver in five seconds or less.

 If your extension API server cannot achieve that latency requirement, consider making changes that let you meet it.
-You can also set the
-`EnableAggregatedDiscoveryTimeout=false` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) on the kube-apiserver
-to disable the timeout restriction.
-This deprecated feature gate will be removed in a future release.
 -->
 ### 反应延迟  {#response-latency}